The 10 Best Study Bibles

 video play icon

-This wiki has been updated 33 times since it was first published in April of 2015.
+This wiki has been updated 37 times since it was first published in April of 2015.
 If you're a theological student or simply looking to improve your personal knowledge, you'll find these study Bibles to be both enlightening and educational.
 Our selection includes options with a host of additional resources, such as glossaries, concordances, essays, and more.
 Regardless of whether this is your first read-through or just the most recent, you're certain to learn something new.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. MacArthur Study Bible